 In March 2021, Volvo selected us as its technology provider to develop and jointly commercialize Level 4 Class 8 trucks in North America.
-Our first commercial truck with Volvo will be adapted to the requirements of the Aurora Driver.
 These trucks will combine the best of Volvo's technology with the Aurora Driver into a compelling and scalable logistics platform.

-As Volvo's official technology partner for US hub-to-hub solutions, the parties will develop an unprecedented autonomous offering with one of the most trusted commercial truck manufacturers in the world.
+As Volvo's official technology partner for US hub-to-hub solutions, the parties continue to develop an unprecedented autonomous offering with one of the most trusted commercial truck manufacturers in the world.
 This partnership will be the center of the integration of the Aurora Driver into Volvo's on-highway trucks and development of industry-leading Transportation as a Service solutions.